Dick Gregory: Anti-Apartheid

-On July 21, 1979, Gregory appeared at the Amandla Festival where Bob Marley, Patti LaBelle, and Eddie Palmieri, among others, performed.
+On July 21, 1979, Gregory appeared at the Amandla Festival in Boston, where Bob Marley, Patti LaBelle, and Eddie Palmieri, among others, performed.
 Gregory gave a speech before Marley's performance, blaming President Jimmy Carter, and showing his support for the international Anti-Apartheid Movement.

 Civil rights movement

 Gregory was active in the civil rights movement.
 On October 7, 1963, he came to Selma, Alabama, and spoke for two hours on a public platform two days before the voter registration drive known as "Freedom Day" (October 7, 1963).

 In 1964, Gregory became more involved in civil rights activities, activism against the Vietnam War, economic reform, and anti-drug issues.
 As a part of his activism, he went on several hunger strikes and campaigns in America and overseas.
 In the early 1970s, he was banned from Australia, where government officials feared he would "...stir up demonstrations against the Vietnam war."

 In 1964, Gregory played a role in the search for three missing civil rights workers, James Chaney, Andrew Goodman, and Michael Schwerner, who vanished in Philadelphia, Mississippi.
 After Gregory and members of CORE met with Neshoba County Sheriff Lawrence A. Rainey, Gregory became convinced that the Sheriff's office was complicit.
 With cash provided by Hugh Hefner, Gregory announced a $25,000 reward for information.
 The FBI, which had been criticized for inaction, eventually followed suit with its own reward, and the rewards worked.
 The bodies of the three men were found by the FBI 44 days after they disappeared.

 At a civil rights rally marking the 40th anniversary of the Voting Rights Act of 1965, Gregory criticized the United States, calling it "the most dishonest, ungodly, unspiritual nation that ever existed in the history of the planet.
 As we talk now, America is 5 percent of the world's population and consumes 96 percent of the world's hard drugs".